 Questions?
 Call for Help Now

 Stereotypical portrayals of people addicted to drugs and alcohol have left most of the world oblivious to the existence of people with functional addictions.
-They aren’t the people you find sleeping in until noon or who miss work regularly.
-They’re the people who function normally and even excel at their work or school obligations while maintaining their substance abuse.
+They aren’t the people you find sleeping in until noon or missing work regularly.
+They’re the people who function normally and even excel at their work or school obligations while maintaining substance abuse.

 For people with high-functioning addiction, realizing they have a problem and reaching out for help can be challenging.
-This is why understanding why and how high-functioning addiction starts is essential to getting help for your loved ones or you.
+These individuals might excel in their careers, maintain social relationships, and fulfill family obligations, all while struggling with substance abuse in private.
+This is why understanding why and how high-functioning addiction starts is essential to getting help for your loved ones or yourself.

-Common Substances Used by People with High-Functioning Addiction
+Common Substances Used by People with High-Functioning Substance Abuse

 Some of the substances most commonly used by people with functional addiction include: